zaphoid/TTS/README.md

 Save the code to a Python file.

-Install dependencies: pip install openai python-docx tk.
+Install dependencies: pip install openai python-docx tk

+Also install FFMPEG, choco is the easiest way

 Make sure your OpenAI API key is set as an environment variable <----------